-Project-related localized construction impacts are evaluated based on SCAQMD LST methodology which takes into account ambient pollutant concentrations.
-Based on SCAQMD methodology, localized emissions which exceed LSTs would also cause an exceedance of ambient air quality standards.
-As analyzed in Threshold (c) and shown in Table IV.A-9 on page IV.A-69 in the analysis below, Project-related construction emissions would not exceed any of the localized thresholds.
-Therefore, localized construction emissions associated with the Project would result in a less-than-significant air quality impact.
+Project-related localized construction impacts are evaluated based on SCAQMD LST methodology, which takes into account ambient pollutant concentrations.
+Based on SCAQMD methodology, localized emissions, which exceed LSTs, would also cause an exceedance of ambient air quality standards.
+As analyzed in Threshold (c) below, Project-related construction emissions would not exceed localized thresholds.
+Thus, localized construction emissions resulting from the Project would not exceed air quality standards.
+Therefore, localized construction emissions resulting from the Project would result in a less-than-significant air quality impact.